withastro/astro.build/src/content/themes/riflesso.md

 ---
 title: "Riflesso"
-description: "The elegant and minimal agency theme.
-For those who want to have a modern, dark and badass studio."
+description: "Riflesso - A minimal and elegant theme built with Astrojs and Talwind CSS for your agency or studio"
 image: "/src/content/themes/_images/riflesso-hero.webp"
 images: []
 author: